First Home Savings Account (FHSA)

 The FHSA has a lifespan of 15 years.
 After that time, the funds must be transferred to an RRSP or RRIF.

-Income and gains generated with your FHSA contributions are tax-free.
+The returns generated from your FHSA contributions are tax-free.

 What is the difference between a FHSA and a HBP?
-And which one should you choose?
+Which one should you choose?
 It depends on your savings goals, as well as your financial and tax situation.

 FHSA

-The Tax-Free First Home Savings Account is a new registered account that provides tax-free savings for first-time home buyers.
+The First Home Savings Account provides tax-free savings for first-time home buyers.

 • No repayment required